What Qualifies for SBA

 The Structures and Buildings Allowance (SBA) is one of the most significant changes in capital allowances in recent years.
 Since the cessation of Industrial Buildings Allowance (IBA), which was abolished in 2008, there has not been anything significant to replace it.

 New construction on non-residential buildings is the primary qualifier for this kind of allowance.
 The allowance is currently claimable over 33 and third years at a rate of 3% per annum.
-It’s available for new properties that meet a specific kind of criteria, with the land element being ineligible for this allowance.
+It’s available for new properties that meet specific kind of criteria, with the land element being ineligible for this allowance.

-Assets such as plant, machinery, fixtures and fittings are not eligible for SBA, nor are integral features.
-These items continue to qualify for Capital Allowances, including the Annual Investment Allowance (AIA), and will continue to be calculated separately.
+Assets such as plant, machinery, fixtures, and fittings are not eligible for SBA, nor are integral features.
+These items continue to qualify for Capital Allowances.
+Including the Annual Investment Allowance (AIA) and will continue to be calculated separately.

-Be aware that new commercial structures and buildings can fall under the terms of this relief, as well as creating a new conversion or renovation works.
+Be aware that new commercial structures and buildings can fall under the terms of this relief, as well as creating new conversion or renovation works.

 Claimable costs eligible for Structures and Buildings Allowance can extend to demolition costs, alterations to land, and any direct costs that create an asset in the first place.